 Ill.
 Admin.
 Code tit.
 35, § 611.954 - Disinfection Benchmark

 a) Applicability.
-A Subpart B system supplier that is required to develop a disinfection profile under Section 611.953 must develop a disinfection benchmark if it decides to make a significant change to its disinfection practice.
-The supplier must consult with the Agency for approval before it can implement a significant disinfection practice change.
+A Subpart B system supplier that must develop a disinfection profile under Section 611.953 must develop a disinfection benchmark if it decides to significantly change its disinfection practice.
+The supplier must receive a SEP from the Agency approving a significant change before implementing the change in its disinfection practice.

 b) Significant Changes to Disinfection Practice.
-Significant changes to disinfection practice include the following:
+Certain changes are significant changes to disinfection practice:

 c) Considering a Significant Change.
-A supplier that is considering a significant change to its disinfection practice must calculate disinfection benchmark, as described in subsections (d) and (e), and provide the benchmarks to the Agency.
-A supplier may only make a significant disinfection practice change after consulting with the Agency for approval.
-A supplier must submit the following information to the Agency as part of the consultation and approval process:
+A supplier considering a significant change to its disinfection practice must calculate a disinfection benchmark, as subsections (d) and (e) describe, and provide the benchmarks to the Agency.
+A supplier may only significantly change its disinfection practice after receiving a SEP from the Agency approving the change.
+A supplier must submit certain information to the Agency to gain approval of a significant change:

 1) A description of the proposed change;